 Freetrade Platform Review

-The Freetrade trading platform has proven to be very popular with investors and currently has more than 200,000 users, however, there is no web or desktop trading platform to perform trades in stocks, shares and ETFs as Freetrade have taken the decision to offer all this trading through the app alone unlike alternative investment platforms.
+The Freetrade trading platform has proven to be very popular with investors and currently has more than 600,000 users; however, there is no web or desktop trading platform to perform trades in US and UK stocks, shares, and ETFs, as Freetrade has taken the decision to offer all this trading through the Freetrade app alone, unlike alternative DIY investment platforms.

-Freetrade have consistently received excellent reviews on the back of its innovative and well designed mobile app.
-When it comes to being user friendly, they really have ironed out all the kinks and designed a streamlined interface that is available on both IOS and Android.
+Freetrade has consistently received excellent reviews for its innovative and well-designed mobile app.
+When it comes to being user-friendly, they really have ironed out all the kinks and designed a streamlined interface that is available on both iOS and Android.
 Everything about the app is designed to make investing as easy as possible, and you can be up and running in moments.

-We found the security to be first class with both a digital password and biometric authentication (face and touchID), and once inside the app, investing is fast and slick as you would expect from such an innovative offering.
-However, beyond that there is not much to report as one of the most alluring features lies in its simplicity.
+I found the security to be first-class with both a digital password and biometric authentication (face and touchID), and once inside the app, investing is fast and slick as you would expect from such an innovative offering.
+However, beyond that, there is not much to report, as one of the most alluring features lies in its simplicity.

-On the App Store, Freetrade has scored 4.7 out of 5 starts from over 5,000 reviews and they have a similar rating on Google Play, which speaks volumes about how user friendly the app is for investing.
-When held up against all the trading apps on the market today, the Freetrade app is certainly a good place from where to complete your trades.
+On the App Store, Freetrade has scored 4.7 out of 5 stars from over 5,000 reviews, and they have a similar rating on Google Play, which speaks volumes about how user-friendly the app is for investing.
+When held up against all the trading apps on the market today, the Freetrade app is certainly a good place to complete your trades.

 Research Service and Tools Review

-There are some charts and graphs to help track the performance of your investor portfolio, however, the charts aren’t actually labeled and the amount of data available won’t actually give you much of an idea of how your stocks and ETFs are performing.
-That being said, Freetrade seems to be aware of this failing and are constantly rolling out new updates so it wouldn’t come as a surprise if this issue was rectified in the long term.
+There are some charts and graphs to help track the performance of your investor portfolio; however, the charts aren’t actually labelled, and the amount of data available won’t actually give you much of an idea of how your stocks and ETFs are performing.
+That being said, Freetrade seems to be aware of this failure and is constantly rolling out new updates, so it wouldn’t come as a surprise if this issue was rectified in the long term.

-Freetrade had one of the fastest and easiest account opening processes we’ve experienced to date.
-Once you have downloaded the app you simply need to to add the following:
+Freetrade had one of the fastest and easiest account opening processes I’ve experienced to date.
+Once you have downloaded the app, you simply need to add the following:

-- Your email address where your confirmation link will be sent
+- Your email address is where your confirmation link will be sent

 - Personal details such as name, date of birth and national insurance number